Knocking at Your Back Door: The Best of Deep Purple in the 80's

-Knocking at Your Back Door: The Best of Deep Purple in the 80's is a compilation album by the British hard rock band Deep Purple.
+Knocking at Your Back Door: The Best of Deep Purple in the 80's is a compilation album by the English hard rock band Deep Purple.
 The album was released in 1992.

 It is a compilation of tracks from three albums, Perfect Strangers (1984), The House of Blue Light (1987), and the live album Nobody's Perfect (1988).

 Track listing

 All songs written by Ian Gillan, Ritchie Blackmore, Roger Glover, Jon Lord and Ian Paice, except where noted.
-"Son of Aleric" is replaced by a live version of "Child in Time" on the PolyGram US edition.
+"Son of Alerik" is replaced by a live version of "Child in Time" on the PolyGram US edition.